Lisa Gundry, PhD

 Emily Doyle has over 15 years of higher education experience

-and currently serves as the Program Coordinator for the Center for Innovation.
+and currently serves as the program coordinator for the Center for Innovation.

-Elementary Education, both from the University of San Francisco.
+also holds master's degrees in organizational leadership and elementary education, both from the University of San Francisco.